NYPL/NYPLRubyUtil/README.md

 Will encode the `json_message` using the configured avro and write to the configured kinesis stream

-If `batch_size` is set, will only write to the kinesis stream when it receives at least `batch_size` many records.
+If `config[:batch_size]` is set, will only write to the kinesis stream when it receives at least `config[:batch_size]` many records.
+Otherwise will push records one at a time, as they are received

-If `automatically_push` is set to false, it will not push records to kinesis until it receives `push_records`
+If `config[:automatically_push]` is set to false, it will not push records to kinesis until it receives `push_records`

 Call `push_records` when all records have been entered to push any remaining records to kinesis